-The number of medical-dispute-resolution requests previously peaked in 1992 at 1,518.
-Following the Court of Appeal's decision in Jefferson v.
+The medical disputes process has been affected by court decisions, legislative changes, and process changes.
+Following the Court of Appeals' decision in Jefferson v.
 Sam's Café in 1993, the department lost jurisdiction over disputes involving proposed medical treatment.
-As a result, the number of requests fell to 466 in 1994.
-SB 369 restored this jurisdiction, and the number of requests rose again; the 1,827 requests in 2007 mark a new high.
-SB 369 also required that disputes concerning the actions of a managed care organization, regarding the provision of medical services, peer review, or utilization review, be handled through the medical-dispute-resolution process.
-In 2007, 8 percent of the requests concerned MCO issues.
+As a result, the number of requests fell sharply.
+SB 369 (1995) restored this jurisdiction, and the number of requests rose again.
+SB 369 also required that disputes concerning the actions of a managed care organization, regarding the provision of medical services, peer review, or utilization review, be handled through the medical dispute resolution process.
+In 2009, 8 percent of the requests concerned MCO issues.

 With SB 728, the 1999 Legislature specified that the Hearings Division had jurisdiction over disputes concerning the compensability of the underlying medical condition or the causal relationship between the accepted condition and the medical service.
-Compensability issues are normally resolved before other medical issues, such as medical services or the appropriateness of treatment, are considered.
-Once compensability or causality is determined a case is sent to the Medical Resolution Team for resolution of the medical service dispute.
-Compensability cases represented 12 percent of all 2007 medical dispute resolution requests.
+Compensability issues are resolved before other medical issues, such as medical services or the appropriateness of treatment, are considered.
+Once compensability or causality is determined, a case is sent to the Medical Review Unit for resolution of the medical service dispute.
+Compensability cases represented just 3 percent of all 2009 medical dispute resolution requests.